JasonAtallah/jif/README.md

 # jif

-###### because I'm jealous of NPM.

----

-## FAQ

-### What is jif?

 jif is a small CLI tool inspired by NPM, more specifically the `npm run` and `npm install` commands.
 There are no plans to make jif anything more.
 It is a small tool with a handful of commands that solve pain points I face on a daily basis.

 ### Why jif?

 I've used a package.json to run my Python scripts before.
 This works fine for me as I have NPM already installed locally.
 However, it becomes an issue if I want to run a script on a CI/CD machine, a VM created for Python apps or if a collegue who doesn't use Node is working on the application.

-_TLDR;_ jif started out as a simple CLI tool built in Python to run scripts similar to NPM.
+**TLDR;** jif started out as a simple CLI tool built in Python to run scripts similar to NPM.

-### Are any other commands going to be added?

-The last commands that are going to be added are `install` and `uninstall`.
-Again, similar to NPM I want my installs and uninstalls to automatically manage my application's dependencies.

-Also, I'm toying with the idea of having a command that'll generate a `setup.py` with the fields in the jif file.
-Let me know if this is something you want to see happen.

-If you run into any other limitations or bugs feel free to create an issue.

 ---